 Total possible marks: 100.
-Homeworks must be solved individually.
+You have to submit this homework to a TA due Oct.
+17 at 8 pm or at your own lab session (also at TA's office hours if it is before the deadline).
+Homeworks must be done in groups of up to 3 students (one submission per group, listing materials consulted).
 This set covers chapters 6-12 of the textbook Introduction to Algorithms, 3rd. ed., by Cormen et al.